The website users Hexo to generate the static content and a

 not the case in production.

-Dynamic routes are defined under /src/server/routes/
+Dynamic routes are defined under /src/server/routes/.
+Currently only

 the search results and scanner are dynamic.
 Basically, each file is a